hemae/field-database/README.md

 If we make the mistake, we can get one of following error messages:

 ```
-Property "messageText" is required on type Message}
+Property "messageText" is required on type Message
 ```

 ```